 Ohio 34-0676895 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 660 Beta Drive Mayfield Village, Ohio (Address of Principal Executive Office) 44143 (Zip Code) (440) 461 5200 · · · (440) 461-5200 (Registrant's telephone number, inclu uding area code) (registrant's telephone number, men ading area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Shares, \$2 par value per share NASDAQ Securities registered pursuant to Section 12(g) of the Act: (Non e) Indicate by check mark if the registrant is a well-known seaso.
+Employer Identification No.) 660 Beta Drive Mayfield Village, Ohio 44143 (Address of Principal Executive Office) (Zip Code) (440) 461-5200 (Registrant's telephone number, incli uding area code) g - 11 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Shares, \$2 par value per share NASDAQ Securities registered pursuant to Section 12(g) of the Act: (Non e) Indicate by check mark if the registrant is a well-known seaso.
 Act.
 Yes No X ned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file re Act.
-Yes No X ports pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all rethe Securities Exchange Act of 1934 during the preceding 12 n was required to file such reports) and (2) has been subject to such Yes X No nonths (or for such shorter period that the registran Indicate by check mark whether the registrant has submitted e site, if any, every Interactive Data File required to be submitted S-T (§232.405 of this chapter) during the preceding 12 months was required to submit and post such files).
-Yes X_No and posted pursuant to Rule 405 of Regulation Indicate by check mark if disclosure of delinquent filers pursus herein, and will not be contained, to the best of the registrar statements incorporated by reference in Part III of this Form 10-1 nt's knowledge, in definitive proxy or information
+Yes No ${\rm X}{\rm -}$ ports pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all rethe Securities Exchange Act of 1934 during the preceding 12 n was required to file such reports) and (2) has been subject to such Yes X No nonths (or for such shorter period that the registrant Indicate by check mark whether the registrant has submitted e site, if any, every Interactive Data File required to be submitted S-T (§232.405 of this chapter) during the preceding 12 months was required to submit and post such files).
+Yes X_No and posted pursuant to Rule 405 of Regulation Indicate by check mark if disclosure of delinquent filers pursua ant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. X

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "accelerated filer," "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange act.
-Large accelerated filer Accelerated filer X Non-accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether the registrant is 7a larg ge accelerated filer, an accel erated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions o f "accelerated filer," "large a accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange act.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act).
 Yes No X

-The aggregate market value of voting and non-voting common shares held by non-affiliates of the registrant as of June 30, 2013 was \$164,466,770 based on the closing price of such common shares, as reported on the NASDAQ National Market System.
-As of March 7, 2014, there were 5,392,597 common shares of the Company (\$2 par value) outstanding.
+The aggregate market value of voting and non-voting common shares held by non-affiliates of the registrant as of June 30, 2014 was \$143,235,709 based on the closing price of such common shares, as reported on the NASDAQ National Market System.
+As of March 6, 2015, there were 5,396,004 common shares of the Company (\$2 par value) outstanding.